stellar/slingshot/zkvm/docs/zkvm-spec.md

 4. Contracts are first-class types implementing [object-capability model](https://en.wikipedia.org/wiki/Object-capability_model).
 5. VM assumes small UTXO-based blockchain state and very simple validation rules outside the VM.
 6. Each unspent transaction output (UTXO) is a _contract_ which holds arbitrary collection of data and values.
-7. Optional _time-bounded nonces_ as a way to guarantee uniqueness when transaction has no link to previous transactions.
-8. _Transaction log_ as an append-only list of effects of the transaction (inputs, outputs, nonces etc.)
+7. _Transaction log_ as an append-only list of effects of the transaction (inputs, outputs, etc.)
-9. Contracts use linear logic by imperatively producing the effects they require instead of observing and verifying their context.
+8. Contracts use linear logic by imperatively producing the effects they require instead of observing and verifying their context.
-10. Execution can be _delegated to a signed program_ which is provided at the moment of opening a contract.
+9. Execution can be _delegated to a signed program_ which is provided at the moment of opening a contract.

 At the same time, ZkVM improves on the following tradeoffs in TxVM: